trim21/icu-py/README.md

 many of its companion Unicode Technical Standards, and much of Unicode CLDR.

-The PyICU source code is hosted on GitHub at https://github.com/ovalhub/pyicu.
+The PyICU source code is hosted at https://gitlab.pyicu.org/main/pyicu.

 The ICU homepage is http://site.icu-project.org/